arctangent-nhsuk/the-way-we-work/quick-guide-for-delivery-managers-and-product-owners.md

 - Line managers ensure their reports have appropriately challenging work to undertake
 - Line managers help their reports record their achievements and plan for upcoming challenges
 - Line managers help their reports choose their own Objectives & Key Results (OKRs)
-- Line managers ensure their reports are using 20% Time to make continuous progress towards their OKRs
+- Line managers ensure their reports are using Quality Time to make continuous progress towards their OKRs

 Expected benefits to delivery team work: